Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Set Camera FOV

-Set the field of view (FOV) of a camera.
+Sets the field of view (FOV) of the given camera.

 **See also:**